What to See in La Crosse

 The biggest sight to see in La Crosse is the World’s Largest Six-Pack (1111 S. 3rd St.), right on the GRR on the south side of downtown.
 La Crosse-based Heileman was widely recognized around the upper Midwest for its Old Style brand beer, and its brewery was famous for its giant fermentation tanks painted to look like the world’s largest six-pack.
 Alas, about 10 years ago Heileman’s brewery was bought out by a multinational company, which immediately whitewashed over what had long been a cherished local landmark.
 Then a local company, City Brewing, took over operations and brought back the big Six-Pack, which, when full, holds enough beer to fill more than seven million real-life cans.

-The best overview of La Crosse is two miles east of downtown at the end of Main Street: Grandad Bluff, a lofty 600 feet over the city, gives a grand view of the Mississippi and the two states along its opposite shore.
-In leafy Riverside Park, a 20-ton, 25-foot-tall statue of Hiawatha greets river traffic with his arms crossed.
+The best overview of La Crosse is 2 mi (3.2 km) east of downtown at the end of Main Street: Grandad Bluff, a lofty 600 ft (182 m) over the city, gives a grand view of the Mississippi and the two states along its opposite shore.
+In leafy Riverside Park, a 20-ton, 25-ft-tall (7.6-m) statue of Hiawatha greets river traffic with his arms crossed.

 La Crosse food tends toward the hearty and all-American.
-For good ol’ drive-in burgers, chili dogs, root beers, and milk shakes, nothing beats Rudy’s (608/782-2200, daily 10am-10pm), northeast of downtown at 10th and La Crosse Streets, where roller-skating carhops feed you, weather permitting.
+For good ol’ drive-in burgers, chili dogs, root beers, and milkshakes, nothing beats Rudy’s Drive-in (608/782-2200, 10am-10pm daily ), northeast of downtown at 10th and La Crosse Streets, where roller-skating carhops feed you, weather permitting.
 Rudy’s sponsors classic car “Cruise Nite” every Tuesday June-September.

 The Pearl Ice Cream Parlor (207 Pearl St., 608/782-6655), a polished-to-perfection confectionery, offers such indulgences as fluorescent Blue Moon ice cream, while Frank Sinatra croons in the background.
 More grown-up pleasures, in the shape of nearly 400 bottled beers (plus a dozen microbrews on draft), Wi-Fi, and popcorn await you at the awesome Bodega Brew Pub (122 S. 4th St., 608/782-0677), two blocks away.
 Travelers seeking something wholesome, fresh, and filling should head to the deli of the People’s Food Co-op (315 S. 5th Ave., 608/784-5798), between Cass and King Streets.